gamemanual0/gm0/source/docs/being-a-team/pitching-your-team.rst

 All of the pitches listed at the beginning of this article rely on the principle of being concise.
 People that deal with tens, hundreds, or thousands of people asking for their money and aid generally have short attention spans.
 To stand out, you need to distill a lot of information and rhetoric into a few short sentences or slides.

 Figure out how your team relates to the contact you are approaching, and develop your pitch around this relation; finding common ground is a great way to relate yourself to your contact and leverage the self-reference effect!
-You can do this by researching the company’s core values and initiatives in advance.
+You can do this by researching the company's core values and initiatives in advance.
 For instance, if a company is very invested in community STEM education programs, highlight that your team develops STEM professionals in a unique way.
-Once you’ve figured out what connects your team with your contact, create the content of your pitch around these ideas.
+Once you've figured out what connects your team with your contact, create the content of your pitch around these ideas.

 After developing your pitch, ensure that all information is relevant.
-Cutting content that doesn’t connect with the company or organization you are presenting to is a surefire way to save time.
+Cutting content that doesn't connect with the company or organization you are presenting to is a surefire way to save time.
 If you choose to present a slideshow, keep your slides bare.
 An overloaded slide will draw attention away from your team, which is bad - people connect better with people than walls of text.
 Also, while reviewing your script or pitch, ensure each idea is stated only once.
 Overall, your goal is to create a clear picture of your team, impact, and connection in as few words as possible.

 Putting It All Together
 -----------------------

 Now that you have these tips and techniques at your disposal, integrate them into your presentations, flyers, and networking events!
-With passion and hard work, you’ll hopefully find your rate of success skyrocketing :)
+With passion and hard work, you'll hopefully find your rate of success skyrocketing :)